 Find early signs of diabetes or celiac in children—before they get very sick.

-Offer close monitoring, education and early treatment, when needed.
+Offer close monitoring, education and early treatment, when needed (such as TESS).

 Offer participation in studies of new interventions that might stop or slow progression of disease.

-Increase public awareness of Childhood Diabetes (T1D) and Celiac Disease (CD).
+Increase public awareness of Type 1 Diabetes (T1D) and Celiac Disease (CD).

 The ASK Program is led by Dr. Marian Rewers,